-Palliative care (pronounced pal-lee-uh-tiv) is specialized medical care for people with serious illnesses.
-It is patient-centered and addresses the patient's needs within the context of family and community.
+Palliative care (pronounced pal-lee-uh-tiv) is specialized medical care for people with life-limiting illnesses.
+It is patient centered and addresses needs within the context of family and community.
 The goal is to improve quality of life for both the patient and the family.

-What to expect with your palliative care plan:
+What to expect with a palliative care plan:

 The staff of Baptist Hospital wants to make sure that you and your family are supported as you cope with serious illness.
 We have health care professionals who are educated in communicating with patients and their families about the issues they face.
 Our hope is that you will feel comfortable with our resources and our expertise and will call on us at any time.

 A Guide to Understanding Advance Directives and Living Wills